Plain English Summary

 What are the possible benefits and risks of participating?

 There are no guaranteed benefits of participating, although taking part may help women to lose weight and thus improve their health.
-The women who attend the weight groups during the study will have the opportunity to continue to attend at a reduced fee should they wish to carry on.
-The women in the control will be offered the opportunity to join a Slimming World group on completing the study for a reduced fee.
+The women who attend the weight groups during the study have the opportunity to continue to attend at a reduced fee should they wish to carry on.
+The women in the control group are offered the opportunity to join a Slimming World group on completing the study for a reduced fee.
 There are no notable risks of participating.

 Where is the study run from?